dain20000222/Author_verification/BERT_model_card.md

 <!-- Provide a quick summary of what the model is/does. -->

     This model employs a BERT-based approach for authorship verification, determining if two text samples are authored by the same person.
-Utilizing the inherent language understanding capabilities of BERT, coupled with distance metric, the model provides a nuanced assessment of authorship.
+Utilizing the inherent language understanding capabilities of BERT, coupled with cosine similarity measures, the model provides a nuanced assessment of authorship.

 ## Model Details